k2view-academy/K2View-Academy/articles/06_LU_tables/03_table_indexes.md

 ### When should I Create an Index?
 When querying LU tables, indexes should be considered for fields used in WHERE clauses.
 Indexes should always be built in the same order as that of the conditions in the WHERE clause of the query.
 This also applies when using actions like Group By or Distinct which must be applied on indexed fields as displayed in Example 1.
-When an LU Table is invoked as a Lookup table , create an index for the lookup input links which are used in the WHERE statement.
+When an LU table is invoked as a Lookup table, create an index for the lookup input links which are used in the WHERE statement.
 It is recommended to create an index on the fields of a [parent LU Table](/articles/03_logical_units/12_LU_hierarchy_and_linking_table_population.md) which are used as a key to a child table within the LU Schema as displayed in Example 2.

 **Example 1**